LIGHT BULBS: How a Bulb’s CRI Affects Paint Colors

 Benjamin Moore Collingwood

 Wait, I take that back.
-The first thing you should ACTUALLY consider is that maybe you didn’t pick the right colour to start with.
-HOWEVER, for the sake of brevity (which you know I’m SO good at), we’re focusing on the light that’s shining on your walls (I have hundreds of blog posts covering the other issue).
+You should first consider that maaaaybe you didn’t pick the right color (it’s been known to happen).
+However, for the sake of brevity (which you know I’m so good at), we’re focusing on the light that’s shining on your walls (I have hundreds of blog posts covering the other issue).

 There are two types of light: